mjordan/larkm/README.md

 * "default_shoulder", the ARK shoulder applied to new ARKs if one is not provided.
 * "allowed_shoulders", a list of shoulders that are allowed in new ARKs provided by clients.
 If your default shoulder is the only one currently used by your NAAN, provide an empty list for "allowed_shoulders" (e.g. `[]`).
 * "committment_statement", a mapping from shoulders to text expressing your institution's committment to maintaining the ARKs.
 * "sqlite_db_path": absolute or relative (to larkm.py) path to larkm's sqlite3 database file.
+Must exist and be writable by the process running larkm.
 * "log_file_path": absolute or relative (to larkm.py) path to the log file.
-Directory must exist and be writable by the process running larkm.
+Must exist and be writable by the process running larkm.
 * "resolver_hosts": definition of the resolvers to include in the `urls` list returned to clients.
 Note that these are only returned in requests for `?info`; this setting has nothing to do with the resolution of an incoming ARK to its target URL.
 * "whoosh_index_dir_path": absolute or relative (to larkm.py) path to the Whoosh index data directory.
 Leave empty if you are not indexing ARK data.
+Must exist and be writable by the process running larkm.
 * "trusted_ips": list of client IP addresses that can create, update, delete, and search ARKs; leave empty to allow access from all IPs (e.g. during testing).
 * "api_keys": list of strings used as API keys.
 Clients must pass their API key in a "Authorization" header, e.g. `Authorization: myapikey`.